BaptisteFrc/SeismicRepGAN-filippo/from_scratch_approach/readme.md

 ## How to use ?

-The only file that provides robustness indicators is user_interface.py.
-The folder "smoothing" manages the smoothing process of a function.
-The folder "models_neural_network" provides two neural networks that can be used to run tests in the interface section.
-The folder adversarial_attacks contains a hand-written fast gradiant attack that can be used to test the robustness of functions in the interface section as well.
+the model_tested file contains only the 6 auto-encoders used for the various tests in the study.
+The training file handles all the data management, from creation to processing, as well as training the networks and saving the weights.
+The test file is the link with wandb.

 ## Support